 - Hosting of the archive: The choice depends on your requirements – cloud, on-premises or hybrid options are available

 - The electronic archiving solution should be available as a SaaS solution: This makes it clearly calculable in terms of number of users and usage time

 - Considering the archive from the user’s perspective, easy usability and sophisticated search functions are essential

 - Make sure that the archiving software and its provider have already been on the market for a long time

-- Check for options to connect the digital archiving to third-party systems, such as ERP or financial accounting systems (SAP ERP, 365 Business Central, etc.): This is a prerequisite for seamless digital processes, e.g. incoming invoice processing or contract management
+- Check for options to connect the digital archiving to third-party systems, such as ERP or financial accounting systems (SAP ERP, 365 Business Central, etc.): This is a prerequisite for seamless digital processes, such as invoice processing or contract management.

 - If necessary: Take note of options for digitizing paper-based documents to ensure they can be archived smoothly